-The universal twin needles are general purpose needles.
-They are the most common ones in the weaving of fabrics and other forms of knits.
+The universal twin needles are general-purpose needles.
+They are the most common ones for weaving fabrics and other forms of knits.
 These needles bear a slightly rounded tip such that it slips through the weave of knits with ease while remaining sharp to handle the woven fabrics.

 - Embroidery Twin Needle

-You can tell an embroidery twin needle by its enlarged groove and eye; such features make them perfect for making decorative stitches.
+You can tell an embroidery twin needle by its enlarged groove and eye; such features make them ideal for making decorative stitches.

 The embroidery of materials usually happens at a higher speed, unlike regular sewing.
 This sewing accessory has a coating with larger eyes, which allows for a smooth thread flow at higher speeds.
 You can use this type of twin needles with different embroidery threads – cotton, rayon, polyester, etc.

 It’s a product of Schmetz – Usually, one is a wing needle while the other is a regular needle on a crossbar from one shaft.
 This needle type is largely used for decorative stitching on fabrics that are tightly woven.

 - Denim Twin Needle

 If you compare this twin needle for denim with a double universal needle, you will realize that the former comes with a sharp, strong point that penetrates dense fabrics with ease.
 This twin needle is not only meant for denim but also for all kinds of dense fabric material.
 It’s so named because the denim identification makes it easily stand out as a needle meant for strong/dense material.

 Its sharp tip can penetrate virtually any type and multiple layers of thick material at a higher speed.
 Additionally, the twin needle for the jeans must be of 100 sizes.
 This needle size is sharp and thick enough to stitch denim fabric with ease.
 It is also great for topstitching woven fabrics.